normanzb/Frontend-B2C-Guideline-Draft/README.md

 * http://www.stevesouders.com/blog/2009/04/09/dont-use-import/
 * Use <style /> Only if it is used for single page.
 * NO inline CSS pls!
+* No horizontal scrollbar in your code editor: that means, if the statement is too long, break it to into multiple lines, try utilize vertical space as much as you can.

 #CSS Hacks?